-The cement and steel structure of the home is covered by a semi-opaque glass which opens the home to the street by allowing passersby to see the moving shadows inside.
-It’s a new type of upside down house: the bottom floor houses Turner’s architecture office, the middle floor is the living quarters and the top floor with the best views is reserved for living.
+The cement and steel structure of the home is covered by a semi-opaque glass that opens the home to the street by allowing passersby to see the moving shadows inside.
+It’s a new type of upside-down house: the bottom floor houses Turner’s architecture office, the middle floor is the living quarters and the top floor with the best views is reserved for living.

 Martin and Turner are minimalists so to create a kind of sanctuary, they have hidden nearly all of their things behind hand-crafted birch plywood furniture.
 “We just think that you don’t necessarily want to look at everything all the time.
 Mary wanted a space that had a monastic kind of feel where she could really relax and chill out without having to look at the washing up in the sink.”

-To make their small space appear larger, the architects used a few sleight of hand tricks:
+To make their small space appear larger, the architects used a few sleights of hand tricks:

 - Cantilever furniture: “Most of the furniture hovers, it’s all cantilevered from the walls so you get the space flowing underneath.
 So it’s a trick.
 The furniture takes up the same amount of space, and yet it kind of feels like the room’s bigger than it really is.”